Discover Your Future at Metro West Ambulance

 Apply Online

+We are currently recruiting diesel technicians and mechanics to join our team!
 Duties include the repair and maintenance of ambulances and vans in a timely and accurate manner.
 Specifically, engine and fuel systems diagnostics, electrical troubleshooting and repair, brake and electrical system work, front line mechanic inspections and preventive maintenance.

 Minimum Qualifications: